What is a Barcode?

 Types of Barcodes

 EAN-13 Barcodes / International Article Number

-International Article Numbers, formerly EAN (European Article Numbers) comprise 13-digits.
-They are used worldwide on all retail products excluding books and magazines.
-They are the most widely used barcodes globally with the exception of in the USA and Canada where UPC-A (Universal Product Codes) barcodes are more common.
-In Australia the EAN-13 is probably the barcode you need if you have products you wishto stock at a retail store.
+International Article Numbers, formerly EAN (European Article Numbers), comprise 13-digits.
+They are used worldwide on all retail products, excluding books and magazines.
+They are the most widely used barcodes globally, except in the USA and Canada, where UPC-A (Universal Product Codes) barcodes are more common.
+In Australia, the EAN-13 is probably the barcode you need if you have products you wish to stock at a retail store.

 Each EAN-13 is product-specific and encoded into a barcode image.
 This means that when the barcode is scanned into store systems, price and inventory data related to your product is recorded by the retailer.
 A different EAN-13 number, therefore, is required for each unique product.
 Click Here to purchase EAN-13 barcodes.

-12-digit UPC Barcodes are used predominantly in the USA and Canada on all retail products, with the exception of books and magazines.
+12-digit UPC Barcodes are used predominantly in the USA and Canada on all retail products, except for books and magazines.
 If you are selling in the US or Canada, you likely want to use a UPC-A code rather than an EAN-13 code.
 Click Here to purchase UPC-A barcodes.

-It is important to note that we cannot provide you with an ISBN number, only your national ISBN issuer can give you that.
+It is important to note that we cannot provide you with an ISBN.
+Only your national ISBN issuer can give you that.
 In Australia, Thorpe-Bowker Australia controls ISBN distribution, and you can find them here.
-What we can offer is a barcode image once you have applied for and received your ISBN number.
-Click Here for more information
+What we can offer is a barcode image once you have applied for and received your ISBN.
+Click Here for more information.

 An International Standard Serial Number (ISSN) is a unique 8-digit number used to identify periodical publications such as magazines and journals.
 They can be applied for at issn.org/services/requesting-an-issn.

 Only apply for an ISSN if your publications meet the following criteria: